shivapbhusal/Social_Media/NSA_CheckList_2017.md

 * Click "Organizations".
 Search "Nepal Students' Association" or just "Nepal".
 * Go to More>>Website.
 * Feel Free to edit and publish the webpages.
+* Please note : The left and right widgets of the page have been based on the Template Elements.
 * First update: Copy the list of old committee to archive and update that with the list of new committee.

 ## Documents and Files